 IPv4 is the most commonly used version of IP address today but it doesn’t mean that IPv6 is not in use.
 IPv6 is also starting to be supported and used.IPv6 has the abilities of IPv4 and any other servers that can upkeep IPv6 packets can also be compatible with IPv4 packets.

-IP Addresses are also categorised in following groups as per network’s need and situation.
+IP Addresses can also be categorized in following groups as per network’s requirement and situation.

 What is TCP/IP?